Burgess Girls’ Day

 Although currently sharing the same building with Neal, our own house is currently being built, ready for us to occupy in September 2020.
 Please keep an eye on the Ardingly website and the @burgess_house twitter feed to see how the building work is progressing.

 In Burgess House, we want girls to appreciate the beauty within and realise it’s not the outside that matters.
 This isn’t just important in relation to how we treat others, but also for our own self-worth.
-I would like Burgess girls to talk confidently about the strengths of their personalities and the qualities they bring to the house as individuals, rather than worrying about what other people think of them.
+We would like Burgess girls to talk confidently about the strengths of their personalities and the qualities they bring to the house as individuals, rather than worrying about what other people think of them.

 Housemistress – Mrs Alex Hill